jawahar-shazab/docs/docs/api.md

 GET /v1/detectorConfigs/cameraRef/:cameraRef
 ```

-Retrieves detector configurations linked to a specific camera reference.
+This API retrieves the detector configurations linked to a specific camera reference, identified by its `cameraRef`, enabling the identification of the detector settings associated with that particular camera in the system.

 ---